 June 28, 2021

 Queer students are virtually invisible in Texas school’s current sex education programs.
 This leaves queer youth uninformed about basic anatomy, healthy relationship skills, and safer sex practices.
-Sex-education materials do not mention sexual orientation or gender identity at all, All LGBTQ youth deserve education that empowers them to make healthy, informed decisions about their relationships and their bodies.
+Sex-education materials do not mention sexual orientation or gender identity at all, All LGBTQIA+ youth deserve education that empowers them to make healthy, informed decisions about their relationships and their bodies.
 The Center’s new Youth First .program, Queer Sex Ed, helps make that possible.

 We spoke to Libby Crank, the facilitator for the new Queer Sex Ed program.
 Here’s what she told us about this bold, new initiative.